 Take it easy on your perfectionist inclinations at Work!!

-Are you a perfectionist?
+Monday, July 24, 2017Are you a perfectionist?
 A healthy balance of perfectionism is usually a good thing.
 As a professional, you want to give 100 percent at your job.
 You want to make sure that your clients and all key stakeholders are happy and that any task you are handed is completed to high standards.
 But for some professionals with perfectionist tendencies, this can provide extra stress.
 The need to create perfection at every turn starts to impact your productivity, stopping you from getting things done and leading to a string of missed deadlines., Gradually it starts to impact your sleep and health, thereby turning you into an irritated nagging individual.
+Like so much in life there’s a balance to achieve, a level of output quality that you can live with and those around you are happy is at times good to go with.
+If you’re struggling to control your own perfectionism, here’s how to rein it back in.

 Use your skill set wisely.